amarinkovic/amarinkovic/README.md

 ## Hi there! 👋

 I am a Software Engineer currently focused on development for Ethereum blockchain.
-In my spare time I like learning about Scala/FP and fiddling with home automation and microcontrollers.
+In my spare time I like learning about emerging technologies and fiddling with home automation and microcontrollers.

 ### Working on